vanadium/website/content/community/mailing-lists.md

 = yaml =

 * [Vanadium Discuss mailing list](https://groups.google.com/a/v.io/forum/#!forum/vanadium-discuss) - Mailing list for discussion of Vanadium-related topics (e.g. questions, changes, feature requests).
+We will also send announcements of new versions and sample apps.